kubernetes/kompose/docs/development.md

   just new subpackage.

 2. Run `glide update --strip-vendor` to get new dependencies.
-   Than run `glide-vc --only-code --no-tests` to delete all unnecessary files from vendor.
+   Then run `glide-vc --only-code --no-tests` to delete all unnecessary files from vendor.

 3. Commit updated `glide.yml`, `glide.lock` and `vendor` to git.